yemi-f/crack-links/README.md

 ## To use
 - clone repo
-- follow instructions at https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked to load an unpacked extension
+- go to `chrome://extensions` in a new tab
+- enable `Developer mode`
+- click the `Load unpacked` button and select the extension directory